Recommendations

 Senior Film Conservator

-If the artistic bravery of Charles Lamont's work in A Shot in the Dark left an impression, the juxtaposition of artistic bravery and narrative makes it a Mystery outlier.
+If the artistic bravery of Charles Lamont's work in A Shot in the Dark left an impression, the juxtaposition of artistic bravery and narrative makes it a Thriller outlier.
 Experience the United States influence in these recommendations that echo A Shot in the Dark.

 The apparent hanging of a suicidal student is revealed to be murder, as he was already dead when the noose was placed around his neck, killed by a sharp needle that penetrated the back of his skull with great force.